LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D2-Review-FunctionsandScope.md

 let result = 10;
 for (let i = 1;  i <= 10;  i++)
 {
-   result *= 10;       // local variable
+   result *= 10;
    console.log(result);
 }
 ```

+Questions:

-Is i a local variable?
+- Is i a local variable?
 How can you prove it?
+- Does result need to be declared outside the loop?
+Why or why not?
+- Can we eliminate the result variable and just use i?

 ### Objects